relaxcloud-cn/RSendMail/README.md

 - `--text-template`: Text content template, supports {filename} variable (default: "Please find the attached file: {filename}")
 - `--html-template`: HTML content template, supports {filename} variable
 - `--email-send-interval`: Interval in milliseconds between sending each email in a batch (default: 0)
+- `--auth-mode`: Enable email account authentication mode
+- `--username`: Email account username (required when auth-mode is enabled)
+- `--password`: Email account password (required when auth-mode is enabled)
+- `--use-tls`: Use TLS encryption for SMTP connection (auto-enabled when port is 465)
+- `--email-send-interval-ms`: Milliseconds to wait after each email processing batch (or after each file processing attempt if batch size is 1) is completed.
+This delay applies after connection failures, authentication failures, or email send successes/failures.
+Default is 0 (no wait).
+- `--smtp-timeout`: Timeout in seconds for SMTP operations.
+Default is 60.
+- `--use-tls`: If set, try to use TLS (STARTTLS) for SMTP connection (port 25 or 587).
+Implicit TLS is always used for port 465.
+- `--accept-invalid-certs`: (TLS only) Accept invalid TLS certificates (e.g., self-signed).
+WARNING: This reduces security; use only if you trust the target server.

 ## Logging Levels